fa-fifi/keycloak_wrapper/README.md

 ## Getting Started

-For end-user authentication and authorization, this package integrates with the [**AppAuth**](https://appauth.io) SDK to establish connections with OAuth 2.0 and OpenID Connect.
+For end-user authentication and authorization, this package integrates with the [**AppAuth**](https://appauth.io) SDK to establish connections using [**OAuth 2.0**](https://datatracker.ietf.org/doc/html/rfc6749) and [**OpenID Connect (OIDC)**](https://openid.net/specs/openid-connect-core-1_0.html).
 This integration allows users to securely log in and access protected resources, such as APIs or user data from third-party providers.
 Meanwhile, for token security, the [**flutter_secure_storage**](https://pub.dev/packages/flutter_secure_storage) package will be implemented to securely store all the tokens within the Keychain for iOS and Keystore for Android.

 > [!NOTE]
 > - [**AndroidX**](https://developer.android.com/jetpack/androidx) is required for this package.
 Starting from Flutter v1.12.13, newly created projects already enable AndroidX by default.
 In case your project was created prior to this Flutter version, please migrate it before using this package.
 You can follow this migration [guide](https://docs.flutter.dev/release/breaking-changes/androidx-migration) provided by the Flutter team.
 >
-> - Starting with Android API 28 and iOS 9, insecure HTTP connections are disabled by default on iOS and Android.
-To allow cleartext connections for your builds, you can check out this [guide](https://docs.flutter.dev/release/breaking-changes/network-policy-ios-android) provided by the Flutter team.
+> - Starting with Android API 28 and iOS 9, insecure HTTP connections are disabled by default.
+Check out this [guide](https://docs.flutter.dev/release/breaking-changes/network-policy-ios-android) if you want to allow cleartext connections for your build.
 However, it is not recommended to do this for your release build.
-Please use secure connections inside your release build whenever possible.
+Please use secure connections whenever possible.

 ### **Keycloak**
 To secure your application, you have to register it with your Keycloak instance.
 Head over to your **Keycloak Admin Console** and select your Client ID.
 Under the access setting, insert `<bundle_identifier>:/*` as a valid redirect URI, and do the same for the valid post logout redirect URI.
 Make sure your `<bundle_identifier>` does not contain any characters that are not allowed inside a hostname, such as spaces, underscores, etc.